-EET Fuels Secures Further Investor Confidence In Strategic Decarbonisation Ambition
+EET Fuels secures further investor confidence in strategic decarbonisation ambition

 Date

-(MENAFN- IANS) Stanlow (UK), Jan 14 (IANS) EET (Essar energy Transition) Fuels has said it is pleased to confirm it has successfully attracted new financing facilities demonstrating market confidence in the company's decarbonisation strategy, market position and strategic importance.
+(MENAFN- Adfactors PR) Bengaluru, 15 January 2025 - EET Fuels (the trading name of Essar Oil (UK) Ltd) is pleased to confirm it has successfully attracted new financing facilities demonstrating market confidence in the company’s decarbonisation strategy, market position and strategic importance.

-With plans to become the leading low carbon process refinery, through the delivery of a 95 per cent reduction in carbon emissions, and to develop Stanlow into an energy transition hub, including industrial carbon capture, low carbon hydrogen production and Europe's first hydrogen-fueled combined heat and power plant, EET Fuels is setting a global benchmark for industrial decarbonisation, the company said.
+With plans to become the leading low carbon process refinery, through the delivery of a 95% reduction in carbon emissions, and to develop Stanlow into an energy transition hub, including industrial carbon capture, low carbon hydrogen production and Europe’s first hydrogen-fuelled combined heat and power plant, EET Fuels is setting a global benchmark for industrial decarbonisation.

-The company has agreed to $350 million in re-financing through a combination of new bank financing and upsizing of existing trade credit financing facilities in this quarter.
-This follows the announcement in October 2024 of $650 million in financing facilities including a new receivable facility with ABN AMRO Bank and the extension of the pre-existing HCOB and UMTB facility.
+The company has agreed US$350m in re-financing through a combination of a new bank financing and upsizing of existing trade credit financing facilities in this quarter.
+This follows the announcement in October 2024 of US$650m in financing facilities including a new receivable facility with ABN AMRO Bank and the extension of the pre-existing HCOB and UMTB facility.

 Legal Disclaimer: